 An employee who gets married can add their new spouse to the plan.
-Or, they can drop your plan if they’re being added to their new spouse’s plan instead.
-And an employee who loses coverage under an ex-spouse’s plan as a result of divorce or legal separation would be eligible for a special enrollment period during which they can sign up for a plan your company offers.
+Or, they can drop your plan if they’re added to their new spouse’s plan.
+Also, an employee who loses coverage due to divorce or legal separation would be eligible for a special enrollment period.
+During that time they can sign up for a plan your company offers.

 The birth or adoption of a child

-Your employee will have a special enrollment period during which they can add their new child to their coverage.
+Your employee will have a special enrollment period to add their new child to their coverage.
 Coverage for a newborn or newly adopted child will be backdated to the date of birth or adoption.

 Involuntary loss of coverage under another plan

 For example, let’s say your employee is covered under a spouse’s plan.
 But then the spouse quits their job, and with that, loses their health insurance.
-In this case, your employee would have an opportunity to enroll in your health plan, assuming they meet the rest of the eligibility guidelines.
+In this case, your employee could enroll in your health plan, assuming they meet the other eligibility guidelines.
 And if you offer coverage for spouses, their spouse could also enroll.

 But the critical caveat here is that the loss of coverage has to be involuntary.
 If your employee had coverage under an individual market plan and simply canceled it or stopped paying the premiums, they would not qualify for a special enrollment period.

-Eligibility for health insurance coverage typically depends on the number of hours an employee works, or their classification as a full-time employee, as opposed to a part-time or seasonal worker.
-So if an employee goes from being part-time to full-time, and becomes eligible for your health benefits because of that change, they’d have a special enrollment period at that point.
+Eligibility for health insurance coverage typically depends on the number of hours an employee works or their classification as a full-time employee rather than a part-time or seasonal worker.
+So if an employee goes from being part-time to full-time, they become eligible for your health benefits, and for a special enrollment period.

-Another example here might be an employee who is eligible for benefits under your plan but enrolls in a plan at their second job.
-If they lose their eligibility for health insurance at their other job, they’d have a special enrollment period during which they could sign up for a plan you offer.
+Another example might be an employee who is eligible for benefits under your plan but enrolls in a plan at their second job.
+Suppose one of your employees loses their health insurance at their other job.
+In that case, they’d have a special enrollment period where they could sign up for a plan you offer.